 Before I began our boat interior renovation, I knew there were a few screw holes in the teak, left from various things that the prior owners had hung on the wall.
-I just didn’t realize quite how many holes there were on a 20-year-old boat!
+But I had no idea how many holes there could be on a 20-year-old boat!
+I stopped counting at 50 before moving on to consider how I could repair them.

-So after the finish it was going to be.
+So after the finish, it was going to be.

-So I went to the local wood shop (Buck’s Woodworking just off Overseas Highway in Marathon) and asked the owner how to do it.
-His recommendation was to get teak sawdust, mix it with Elmer’s Wood Glue and fill the holes.
+I went to the local wood shop (Buck’s Woodworking just off Overseas Highway in Marathon) and asked the owner how to do it.
+His recommendation was to get teak sawdust, mix it with Elmer’s Wood Glue (Amazon) and fill the holes.
 And he gave me a small bag of teak sawdust from their custom fabrication area.

 One point that he was very clear on: do not use epoxy as it will cure black, not teak-colored.
 The Elmer’s Wood Glue will not affect the teak color of the sawdust and it cleans up with water.

-Important: this technique is for filling small holes, not large ones.
-Use bungs for 1/4″ holes or larger.
 Also, realize that you’ll be able to see the repair.
 It will just be a lot less noticeable.
 People who have come on our boat did not notice how many screw holes there had been until I pointed it out.
 The only way to totally “repair” them is to replace the wood — and that’s not a realistic option for most of us!

 Supplies needed: